NitorCreations/nflow/README.md

 ## <a name="components"></a>Ok, I'm interested!

 For a more thorough getting started guide, configurations, license information etc. checkout the [nFlow wiki pages](https://github.com/NitorCreations/nflow/wiki)!
+You can also look into a short [slide deck](https://github.com/NitorCreations/nflow/raw/master/nflow-documentation/presentations/nflow_presentation.pdf).